Pool Resurfacing Cost Breakdown

 Tile

-If you want to save money on tiling, you may consider sticking to accent tiling.
+If you want to save money on tiling, consider sticking to accent tiling.
 You can finish the underwater portions of your pool with a cheaper material, such as paint or plaster, and lay tile down around the edges for a striking statement.

 A thin-set is used to bond the new tile to acceptable substrates when setting the new tile.
 Remember that thin-set won’t adhere well to paint or other non-porous surfaces that are sealed or coated.

-Resurfacing a Vinyl Pool
+Cost of Resurfacing a Vinyl Pool

 For more on vinyl, read my vinyl pool cost analysis.